abhinavpathak9873/bits_dynamic_navigation_sim/README.md

-This is a dockerized version of the [turtlebot3_drlnav](https://github.com/tomasvr/turtlebot3_drlnav) project, built to make getting the simulation up and running as straightforward as possible without having to manually deal with ROS installation, dependency conflicts, or environment setup.
+This is a dockerized version of the [turtlebot3_drlnav](https://github.com/tomasvr/turtlebot3_drlnav) project, put together to support robotics research at BITS Pilani Dubai.
+The goal is to let you get the simulation running without having to deal with ROS installation, dependency conflicts, or environment configuration from scratch.

 The container ships with ROS 2 Foxy and Gazebo 11.
 Both have reached end-of-life status, but they remain functional for the purposes of this project.
 At some point in the future it would be worth migrating to a supported distribution, but that is out of scope for now.